Requires a Professional Account

 Tai Ping rapidly established a unique position and reputation globally in the carpet world as a leader in quality and workmanship, becoming the supplier of choice even for presidents and royalty, including Buckingham Palace, Windsor Castle, the White House, Élysée Palace, the King of Thailand and the Sultan of Brunei.

 The throne room at Buckingham Palace has a wall-to-wall red carpet made by Tai Ping, and in 1961 a 6.7x12.2-metre (40x22-foot) rug was commissioned for the White Drawing Room in Windsor Castle.
 Tai Ping learned that the Queen was so delighted with the rug that she delayed the return of furniture by several days so she could enjoy its full design and share it with friends.
-She was also pleased to learn that the rug had been made in the British colony of Hong Kong using New Zealand and Scottish wools.
+She was also pleased to learn that the rug had been made in Hong Kong using New Zealand and Scottish wools.

 The Tai Ping logo tells a story of perseverance and dedication.